-It’s the Holiday season (Thanksgiving, to be exact), and that means the 1930’s version of King Kong is probably on TV numerous times.
+It’s the Holiday season (Thanksgiving week to be exact), and that means the 1930’s version of King Kong comes to mind.

-When I was a kid, this movie was on every Thanksgiving on NY Channel 9.
-And being a “monster movie” fan, I watched every year.
-And besides the annual Thanksgiving showing, they also seem to play Kong lot between Thanksgiving and X-Mas – hence this post, as it got me thinking about it.
+When I was a kid, this movie was on every Thanksgiving morning on NY Channel 9.
+And being a “monster movie” fan, I tuned in every year.
+And besides the annual Thanksgiving showing, they also seemed to play it lot between Thanksgiving and X-Mas.
+Plus Godzilla!

-· The voyage to Skull Island took over a month.
-So the voyage back (with Kong) would have taken a month.
+- The voyage to Skull Island took over a month.
+So the voyage back (with Kong) would have taken a month too.
 What did they feed Kong that month?
 And whose job was it to clean up after him?

-· The “big show” in NY was… what, exactly?
+- The “big show” in NY was… what, exactly?
 Kong chained to the wall?
 That’s it?
 That was going to be the big show?
 Talk about underwhelming.
 Good thing he escaped – now THAT was a show.
-In fact, one could say it’s almost like they planned Kong’s escape (heyyyyy…. )

-· What did Kong do with the other women who were sacrificed to him?
-He kept Ann Darrow around – where were the others?
-I always envisioned he had a harem back at his cave… (for what it’s worth, I’d keep Fay Wray around too)
+- What did Kong do with the other women who were sacrificed to him?
+He kept Fay Wray around (good choice).
+But where were the others?
+I always envisioned he had a harem back at his cave…

-· Which leads us to my biggest issue – the natives built a 50′ wall to keep Kong and the other giant monsters out.
-Truth be told, that’s probably a smart thing to do when you live on an island full of giant monsters.
-So tell me, why on earth did they equip this wall with a 50′ door???
+- Which leads us to my biggest issue – the natives built a 50′ wall to keep Kong and the other giant monsters out.
+That’s probably a smart thing to do when you live on an island full of giant monsters.
+So why on earth did they equip this wall with a 50′ door???
 That makes NO SENSE AT ALL.
 You build a wall to keep Kong out, but you also put in a Kong-sized door??
 WHY???
-For what possible reason???
+For what possible reason?
 If the wall needed a door, why not a regular, native-sized door?